Mrkiller2001/IFN636-group-18/frontend/README.md

 * **React/Recharts hook error** → ensure only one `react`/`react-dom` version (run `npm ls react react-dom` in `frontend`).
 * For production, set `REACT_APP_API_BASE` to your deployed API base.

----

-## License

-MIT (or your preferred license)

----

-### Credits

-Built for the “Schedule pickups, optimize routes, track bin levels via sensors” assignment.